Psychology at Columbia College

 Why do people act, think, and feel the ways they do?
 Psychology is a science focused on answering these questions.
 Psychology majors at Columbia College learn about themselves and others in ways that promote personal growth and greater effectiveness in working with people.
 Graduates develop a better understanding of effective leadership, interpersonal skills, and group dynamics that provide them with a distinct professional advantage.

-AMPS (Association for Mindful Psychology Students) is a student-led organization for psychology majors and students interested in psychology that meets approximately once a month.
+AMPS (Association for Mindful Psychology Students)/Psi Chi is a student-led organization for psychology majors and students interested in psychology that meets approximately once a month.
 Guest speakers, community volunteer opportunies, graduate program information, and social events are among the many AMPS activities.
+Students who meet the academic criteria may also apply to become members of Psi Chi, the international honor society for psychology.

 Wil Lou Gray 116